La Femme Nikita (TV series): "Save LFN"

 Following the series' cancellation in 2000, its dedicated viewers mounted an extensive fan campaign to revive it.
 "Save LFN" was not the first successful fan campaign to use the internet to rally fans and renew a canceled series.
 "These kinds of efforts had resurrected canceled series before, beginning with the original Star Trek on NBC in 1968 all the way up to UPN's Roswell in 2000".
 However, "Save LFN" is notable for its size and inventiveness, including an "online renewal petition" which led to a full-page advertisement placed in The Hollywood Reporter that requested USA Network and Warner Bros. reconsider their decision.
 The campaign also amassed over 25,000 letters sent to both companies containing everything from dollar bills featuring images of co-star Roy Dupuis to sunglasses (Nikita's signature accessory) to old TVs, VCRs, and remote controls."Careers That Won't Quit: 'La Femme' Again", CNN.com, January 1, 2001 (December 29, 2000), accessed June 23, 2007.
 A group of organizers calling themselves "First Team", based on the term for the lead members of a mission used frequently in the series, coordinated most of these efforts through their Save LFN fansite.
 As a result of these efforts, Stephen Chao announced in September 2000 that La Femme Nikita would return for a truncated fifth season of eight new episodes, which began airing in January 2001.

-"Naming Convention"

-In La Femme all the episodes had the same number of words in their titles as the series number.
-All episodes in series 1 had one word titles, in series 2 two word titles and so on.